versionstudio/uad2midi/README.md

 # uad2midi - Universal Audio UAD to MIDI trigger

-See video example below for how I automatically change the speaker profile in Sonarworks Reference 4 when I press ALT monitoring on my UAD device:
+> Simple application that allows me to select Sonarworks Reference 4 speaker profiles automatically when I toggle studio monitors

 ### What does this do?